Food and Drug Administration, HHS.

 - Examine potential correlations between elements within regulatory retail food protection programs and the control of foodborne illness risk factors; and

-- Evaluate the impact of industry food safety management systems in controlling the occurrence of foodborne illness risk factors.
+- Determine the extent to which food safety management systems and the presence of a certified food protection manager impact the occurrence of foodborne illness risk factors.

-In order to obtain a sufficient number of observations to conduct statistically significant analysis, FDA will conduct approximately 400 data collections in each restaurant facility type during each data collection period.
+The methodology to be used for this information collection is described as follows.
+To obtain a sufficient number of observations to conduct statistically significant analysis, FDA will conduct approximately 400 data collections in each facility type.
 This sample size has been calculated to provide for sufficient observations to be 95 percent confident that the compliance percentage is within 5 percent of the true compliance percentage.

-FDA has approximately 25 Regional Retail Food Specialists (Specialists) who will serve as the data collectors for the 10 year study.
+FDA has approximately 25 Regional Retail Food Specialists (Specialists) who serve as the data collectors for the 10-year study.
 The Specialists are geographically dispersed throughout the United States and possess technical expertise in retail food safety and a solid understanding of the operations within each of the facility types to be surveyed.
 The Specialists are also standardized by FDA's Center for Food Safety and Applied Nutrition personnel in the application and interpretation of the FDA Food Code (Ref.
-1).
+5).

-Sampling zones will be established which are equal to the 150 mile radius around a Specialist's home location.
-The sample will be selected randomly from among all eligible establishments located within these sampling zones.
-The Specialists are generally located in major metropolitan areas (i.e. population centers) across the contiguous United States.
+Sampling zones have been established that are equal to the 150-mile radius Start Printed Page 5444around a Specialist's home location.
+The sample is selected randomly from among all eligible establishments located within these sampling zones.
+The Specialists are generally located in major metropolitan areas (i.e., population centers) across the contiguous United States.
 Population centers usually contain a large concentration of the establishments FDA intends to sample.
-Sampling from the 150 mile radius sampling zones around the Specialists' home locations provides three advantages to the study:
+Sampling from the 150-mile radius sampling zones around the Specialists' home locations provides three advantages to the study:

 2. It represents a mix of small, medium, and large regulatory entities having jurisdiction over the eligible establishments.